DensE: An Enhanced Non-commutative Representation for Knowledge Graph Embedding with Adaptive Semantic Hierarchy: Conclusion

 \section{Conclusion}

 In this work, we propose an effective method, named DensE, for knowledge graph embedding.
 DensE decomposes a relation operator into an SO(3) group-based rotation as well as a scaling transformation.
-Extensive experiments show that DensE possesses overall state-of-the-art performance in knowledge completion with much lower model complexity.
-Also, DensE provides a straightforward geometric interpretation for the relations, leading to meaningful insights for complex relation patterns.
+Extensive experiments show that DensE possesses good performance in knowledge completion with high computational efficiency.
+Also, DensE provides a straightforward geometric interpretation for the relations, leading to meaningful insights for the future work for modeling complex relation patterns.